 History:

 The first national convention was held in 1995 with 26 delegates.
-Since that time, the association has grown to more than 160 delegates in 2001.
+Since that time, the association grew to more than 200 delegates.